Increase Email Responses with These Helpful Hints

 Choose your salutation thoughtfully

 All of the salutations you might use to sign-off on an email say a different story about you and your intentions.
+Certain salutations will lead to a higher email response rate.
 We gathered several options and “translated” their meanings in the email world.

 - Sincerely – Using this sign-off lets your recipient know you’re strictly formal and want to keep it that way.
 If used too often, and in emails that are not strictly business-related, it might seem a bit off-putting and cold.